schorschii/Guides4Linux/DaVinci Resolve Ubuntu 24.04.md

 ```

 ## DeckLink Cards
-Normally, DeckLink cards are detected automatically.
+Normally, DeckLink cards are detected automatically after installing the [Desktop Video](https://www.blackmagicdesign.com/de/support/family/capture-and-playback) software.
 In case of problems, try downgrading to a older kernel version if possible.
 Support for newer Linux kernels always comes with a delay.

 ```
 # should show your card